Harshvardhan4554/AI-Enabled-Conversational-IVR-Modernization-Framework/README.md

 THIS IS FINAL DEPLOYMENT "RENDER" LINK =====>https://frontend-ai-enabled-conversational-ivr.onrender.com
---->VISIT THESE LNIK TO VIEW MY WHOLE LIVE FULLY FUNCTIONAL SITE AND FOR MY BACKEND CODE FOR THIS PROJECT YOU CAN CHEAK IT FROM MY MILESTONE-4/BACKEND/MAIN.py folder
+--->VISIT THESE LNIK TO VIEW MY WHOLE LIVE FULLY FUNCTIONAL SITE AND FOR MY BACKEND CODE FOR THIS PROJECT YOU CAN CHEAK IT FROM MY MILESTONE-4/BACKEND/MAIN.py.
+After clicking the link you wil see the Backend as connecting...--->then after few seconds The Backend will be Online then Click To start call then the system starts working.

 MY WHOLE FINAL PROJECT IS DONE AT MILESTONE-4----> Here i have done with everything like my -->1.
 FRONTEND then 2.
 BACKEND in which i have done with {.env},{.gitignore},{requirement.txt}---> EVERYTHING IS DONE AND EVERYTHING IS RUNNING SO WELL AND GOOD